 So, what gives?
 What is this “more elevated” way of talking about Daredevil that I’m suggesting gives a better and more complete understanding of the character?
 Certainly, I can’t be suggesting that Matt doesn’t live a life where there isn’t a lot of pretense?
 And no, I’m not suggesting that.
 I quite agree with Cox and many others who would point to the many ways in which Matt Murdock’s civilian life is a façade.
 It very obviously is, and I agree that Matt likely feels very conflicted about this.
-But I wouldn’t call “Matt Murdock” a lie (and let’s ignore for a moment that Daredevil is not Batman, Matt is very much still Matt under the mask).
+But I wouldn’t call “Matt Murdock” a lie.
 I would call him a necessary half-truth.
 Matt’s heightened senses allow him to be Daredevil, and to do a number of other things that you would not expect of someone who is totally blind, but they don’t – and here’s the kicker – actually make him sighted.
 Part of the irony of Matt’s peculiar condition is that if his senses actually did compensate for his blindness in any and all situations, he wouldn’t have to “pretend to be blind” in the first place.
 The reason I’m saying that “my other senses more than compensate” is a logical fallacy is that it is true in some situations, not quite true in others, and not even a little bit true in others still.

 There is a reason that Matt Murdock the college student, if he wishes to keep his heightened senses hidden, has no choice but to go “full blind guy.”
 His advantages over any other blind student in a setting like a college classroom is pretty much nil.
 He can’t see the blackboard (whiteboard these days), the slides, or whatever movie is being shown.
 He may know what the professor ate last night, but that’s probably not particularly relevant to next week’s homework.
 If he wants to type up a paper, he needs to use a computer with a screenreader.
 (This bit, almost all fans seem to get intuitively, just going by the number of rather inane “how are you tweeting this?!” comments directed at the official Daredevil Twitter account.
 Sadly, these people seem to have missed the part where Matt owns and operates a computer on the actual show…).